as/consulrun/README.md

 ## Does this package coexist with the regular consul?

--There should be no impact on consul, everything is vendored.
+- There should be no impact on consul, everything is vendored.

 ## How large is this package, will it bloat my project?

--The entire tree (this package and the vendor dir) is approx. 10MB -The original tree was around 100MB
+- The entire tree (this package and the vendor dir) is approx. 10MB
+- The original tree was around 100MB

 ## License?

--Public domain
+- Public domain